ThatOrJohn/hungry-for-waffles/README.md

 1. **Location Detection**: Gets the user's current location or allows manual search
 2. **Waffle House Discovery**: Finds nearby Waffle House locations within a specified radius
-3. **Route Optimization**: Uses a greedy nearest-neighbor algorithm to find an efficient route
+3. **Route Optimization**: Uses OpenRouteService's TSP solver to find the optimal route visiting all Waffle Houses
 4. **Real Road Routing**: Integrates with OpenRouteService to get actual driving routes
 5. **Visualization**: Displays the route on an interactive map with statistics

 ## API Integration

 - **Waffle House API**: Custom API endpoint for finding nearby locations
-- **OpenRouteService**: For real road routing and navigation
+- **OpenRouteService**: For real road routing, navigation, and TSP optimization
 - **OpenStreetMap Nominatim**: For location search and geocoding

 ## Technologies Used